Do you know what the proverb “Likkle pig ave big ayse” means? Learn its meaning in our Jamaican Proverbs on “Children.”

 Haad ayse pickney nyam rackstone.

-MEANINGS AND EXPLANATIONS: Children who do not listen learn the hard way.
+MEANINGS AND EXPLANATIONS: Children that don’t listen to the wisdom of others must learn lessons the hard way.

 Haad ayse pickney guh to market two time.